Kitty Ussher: Later career

 In May 2010, after leaving Parliament, Ussher became the new Chief Executive of Demos, remaining in that post until 2012.
 She then became a research fellow of the Smith Institute, an associate at the Centre for London, a member of TheCityUK's Independent Economists' Panel, and a co founder of Labour in the City.

 In December 2013, she became Managing Director of Tooley Street Research, and economic and policy adviser to Portland Communications.
 She has also written pamphlets for the Fabian Society, the Social Market Foundation and Policy Network and for the Financial Times.

 In February 2015, she joined the Financial Services Consumer Panel, a scrutiny panel for the Financial Conduct Authority regulator.
 Between 2017 and 2019 she spent two years working as an inner city maths teacher, as part of the inaugural cohort of Now Teach, a scheme to encourage older professionals to switch careers into teaching, stating in her blog that she "thought she should do something useful".

+In August 2021, she predicted that unemployment would not rise when the coronavirus furlough scheme ended at the end of the following month.
+At the time this was out of step with most economic forecasts; however, when the official ONS data were released four months later, her prediction was shown to be correct.
+In September 2023 she was the only one out of nine members of The Times shadow monetary policy committee to correctly anticipate the Bank of England's decision that month to hold interest rates at 5.25% after 14 consecutive rate rises.

 In September 2021, Kitty Ussher was appointed chief economist at the Institute of Directors.
+She later moved to work at Barclays.

+She ran unsuccessfully for the Labour Party in the 2026 Lambeth London Borough Council elections in St Martin's losing to the Greens.

+Ussher was given a peerage in the July 2026 political peerages.

 Personal life

-Ussher married accountant Peter J. Colley in September 1999 in Hammersmith; they have one daughter (born 7 June 2005) and a son (born 3 January 2008).
+Ussher married accountant Peter J. Colley in September 1999 in Hammersmith; they have a daughter (born 2005) and a son (born 2008).